pmq20/node-packer/node/doc/guides/writing-and-running-benchmarks.md

   flags: ['--zero-fill-buffers']
 };

-// main and configs are required, options is optional. const bench = common.createBenchmark(main, configs, options);
+// `main` and `configs` are required, `options` is optional. const bench = common.createBenchmark(main, configs, options);

-// Note that any code outside main will be run twice,
+// Any code outside main will be run twice,
 // in different processes, with different command line arguments.

 function main(conf) {